diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_cluster.md

 ```
 host: ['esnode1', 'esnode2', 'esnode3']
 ```
->Note: This is optional, you can also set this to just a single node in the cluster.
+> _Note:_ This is optional, you can also set this to just a single node in the cluster.

 🔴 &nbsp; Set index shards and replicas:
 ```
 shards: 1
 replicas: 2
 ```
->Note: shards can also be increased to 3 or more depending on size of ES index (number of docs).
+> _Note:_ Shards can also be increased to 3 or more depending on size of ES index (number of docs).
 See [Elasticsearch requirements](https://docs.diskoverdata.com/diskover_installation_guide/#elasticsearch-requirements) Indices section for more info.

 🔴 &nbsp; Edit diskover-web config file:
 ```